Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [x] Send an uploading message while image uploads
 - [x] Get Logout Working
 - [x] Add (optional) to fields that are optional in forms
+- [x] Insert weights to DB
+- [x] Add up the weight for all products
+- [x] Set the weight in create Shipment
+- [x] Collection Live functionality
 - [ ] Verify profile page
 - [ ] Verify edit profile
 - [ ] Verify password reset